 A pale shade of green in color, Flageolet beans are sometimes known as the "caviar of beans" for their subtle flavor and the high esteem in which they are held by food lovers.

 Flageolets are traditionally paired with lamb (or mutton), although they are also served with poultry and seafood recipes.
-They can also be used in salads, in soups and in stews such as the classic Cassoulet recipe.
+They can also be used in salads, in soups and in stews.

 Are They Available in the U.S.?